 Things to do near Marfa Texas

 You may be surprised to find that there are a surprising number of things to do near Marfa despite its relative isolation in Texas.
 From exploring national parks to observing the skies, you are sure to find something outside of Marfa that tickles your fancy.

-Straddling the border between Mexico and the United States, Big Bend National Park is one of the least visited national parks in the contiguous of the United States.
-A arid desert landscape encompassing the entire Chisos Mountains, Big Bend is a truly specatular national park in the United States.
+Straddling the border between Mexico and the United States, Big Bend National Park is one of the least visited national parks in the contiguous United States.
+An arid desert landscape encompassing the entire Chisos Mountains, Big Bend is a truly spectacular national park in the United States.

 The main thing to do in Big Bend National Park is to hit the trails.
 There are a variety of trails within Big Bend from desert hikes to mountain hikes and even river hikes!
 The hikes range from less than a mile to 30+ multi-day hikes.

 Adventure seekers can take to the waters for some of the most impressive views of the whole park.
 A permit is required to be on the water which can be obtained on the National Park Website.